By Your Headspace Mindfulness & Meditation Experts

 Chronic or severe symptoms may be a sign of generalized anxiety disorder (GAD), which affects close to 40 million adults in the US and, according to the World Health Organization (WHO), 1 in 13 globally.
 Thankfully, there are effective therapies and medications as doctors and healthcare professionals determine the best treatment options that are right for you.

-No matter where you are on the scale, there are natural remedies for anxiety that are worth considering, either on their own or as a complement to traditional treatments (though if you are getting professional care, talk to your doctor first).
+No matter where we are on the scale, there are natural remedies for anxiety that are worth considering, either on their own or as a complement to traditional treatments (though if you are getting professional care, talk to your doctor first).
 Some are lifestyle changes that can help lessen anxiety over time, such as a regular meditation practice, physical activity, spending time outdoors, or making a few food swaps.
-Others, like deep breathing and distraction techniques, can provide natural anxiety relief the moment your mind sends an SOS.
+Others, like deep breathing and distraction techniques, can provide natural anxiety relief the moment the mind sends an SOS.

 With the right skills and lifestyle changes, we can better regulate our emotions and train our brain to view life with a more balanced, less fearful perspective.
 Here’s how to relieve anxiety naturally, and with awareness.

-When anxious, our breath becomes rapid and shallow.
+When we're anxious, our breath becomes rapid and shallow.
 Deep belly breathing helps decrease anxiety by stimulating the body’s relaxation response, lowering our heart rate and blood pressure.
-It’s a powerful technique that works because you can’t breathe deeply and be anxious at the same time.
+It’s a powerful technique that works because we can’t breathe deeply and be anxious at the same time.
 There are many variations to try, including this simple exercise:

 Research shows that B vitamins have many health and quality of life benefits, and supplementing with B vitamins is gaining scientific traction.
 This 2018 study found that people who ate food high in B vitamins showed significant improvements in their anxiety and stress scores than those who did not.
 Taking a high-quality B-complex supplement is generally very safe, since B vitamins are water-soluble, meaning the body excretes what it doesn’t use.
 But always consult with your doctor before taking any supplements since they can interact with medications or have side effects.